SCE's "Final Decision" Rates, Part 2: Commercial Rate Changes

 Moving that on-peak period to much later in the day makes these rates very unfriendly to solar.
 More than ever, storage is going to play a huge role when it comes to avoiding those high peak charges (i.e. energy storage will play a big role for those commercial customers under Option E in avoiding the high summer peak charges).
 Energy Toolbase has implemented features that allow our customers to incorporate the many aspects of storage into the avoided-cost analysis of their projects.
 If you're selling or modeling projects in the SCE territory and you're not in the energy storage game, there's no better time than now to start.
 Storage systems will be extremely beneficial when these new rates roll out by simply hedging against these rates and increasing the annual savings despite the disadvantageous TOU period shift.

-Our webinar includes case studies for both commercial and residential projects on how these rates will effect project economics, as well as the benefits of storage when these rates are implemented.
+Our webinar includes case studies for both commercial and residential projects on how these rates will affect project economics, as well as the benefits of storage when these rates are implemented.